U.S. sets first major fracking rules on federal lands

 Interior Secretary Sally Jewell said the standards were a long-overdue update to U.S. rules for drilling on federal lands, outmoded since the widespread emergence of horizontal drilling in the past 10 years.
 She said they were “good for the public and good for industry.”

-The administration has characterized the BLM action as a step towards balancing public health and safety concerns with regulatory certainty that should allow energy companies to proceed with responsible production.
+The administration has characterized the BLM action as a step toward balancing public health and safety concerns with regulatory certainty that should allow energy companies to proceed with responsible production.

 Industry groups and Republicans warned the rules would slow down the U.S. “energy renaissance.”